AhmedKGadelkarim/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Tuesday, September 8 2020.

 ### Project Title
-Replace the Project Title
+Udacity project posting on github

 ### Description
-Describe what your project is about and what it does
+This project includes posting the usbike_share python project in github using git and doing the workflow steps stated by Udacity

 ### Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv
+Udacity_us_bikeshare_project_final.py

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+This project initiaited by forking the udacity template repo